Teaching Assistantship Opportunities

 This course integrates the newest findings and experimental approaches from cellular and molecular biology into metabolic function at the tissue, organ, and whole-body level.

-Qualifications: The TA candidate will have an appropriate background for the course and must possess a sound knowledge of physiology and metabolism.
-Candidates must be 2nd year or higher (starting September 2024) in their graduate studies to apply.
+Qualifications: The TA candidates will have an appropriate background for the course and must possess a sound knowledge of physiology and metabolism.
+Candidates must be 2nd year or higher (starting September 2025) in their graduate studies to apply.

-Duties: The role of the TA is to assist in marking assessments and uploading grades and assist in maintaining the course website.
+Duties: TA duties include assisting in marking assessments and uploading grades and assist in maintaining the course website.
 Other duties may include mid-term and final exam invigilation and hosting online lectures.

 Relevant Criterion: Previous experience is the more relevant criterion than the need to acquire experience in respect of this posted position.